beholdenkey/hello-world/README.md

-# hello-world
-A Proof of Concept Repository managed by Crossplane.
+This Repository is managed by Crossplane.